 ATMs

-- Available in Arusha, Dar es Salaam, Stone Town, Moshi
+- Available in Arusha, Dar es Salaam, Stone Town and Moshi

 - Limited in national parks and beach villages